 There are plenty of reasons why the NFL is the most popular sport for betting.
 The break in between games is a big part of it.
 Sportsbooks will unveil odds for the next set of matchups well before kickoff time.
 When you view the listings at sportsbooks, you’ll see something like this.

 - Philadelphia Eagles +120 +2.5 (-110) O 47.5 (-110)

 - Washington Commanders -140 -2.5 (-110) U 47.5 (-110)

 The average NFL game line features the odds for a trio of popular bet types: moneyline, point spread, and totals.
 Bets will start coming in right after the initial release of numbers, and that’ll continue right up until game time.
 Here’s what you need to know about all three wagers.

-For a Washington Football Team moneyline bet, all you have to do is pick who you think will win.
+For a Commanders moneyline bet, all you have to do is pick who you think will win.
 The direction of the numbers tells you how oddsmakers see the game: negative for favorites and positive for underdogs.
 Eg.:

 The numbers aren’t too far apart in our example, so it projects as a close game.
 The wider the range between the odds, the more of an expected edge for the favorite.